NLnetLabs/domain/CONTRIBUTING.md

 The title and description of the pull request will be used in the commit message when merging the request.

-The title should therefore be less than 70 (sic!) characters long and describe the change made by the pull request in a terse way.
+The title should therefore be less than about 70 characters long and describe the change made by the pull request in a terse way.

 The description should describe in detail what the pull request changes.